MichaelRabek/rh-linux-poc/README.md

 ### Step 1 install the target-vm

-#### Method 1 Automated installation
+#### Method 1 Automated installation (Red Hat family distributions)

-If the OS on your downloaded ISO belongs to the Red Hat family, you can install the target VM click-free.
+If the OS on your downloaded ISO belongs to the Red Hat family, you can install the target VM automatically.
-Run `make rh-install` and wait for completion. **Do not kill the command**, the console window will close automatically after the installation is over.
+Run `make help` to see all available options, then:

-Afterwards, you can run `make rh-start` to start the `target-vm`.
+- Run `make rh-start` to start the VM with the pre-installed disk

-Don't forget to either run `shutdown -h now` in the `target-vm` or `make stop` here on your machine when done working on the VM.
-Simply closing the monitor window **will not** shut the VM down.
+**Note**: The automated installation uses the anaconda kickstart configuration in `anaconda-ks.cfg`.

 #### Method 2 Manual installation

-If the OS on your downloaded ISO is not from the Red Hat family of distros or you just prefer to install the OS manually, run `make install`.
+For any distribution or if you prefer manual installation:

+- Run `make install` to start manual installation from ISO
-Follow the instructions on the screen by connecting to the VM console with `vncviewer` (if needed) and complete the OS installation.
+- Connect to the VM console and complete the OS installation
-The only change in the defaults needs be: *be sure to create a root account with ssh access*.

-After the installation reboot login to the root account on the target-vm and `shutdown -h now` the VM.
+- **Important**: Create a root account with SSH access during installation

-To start the VM again, run `make start`.
+- After installation, reboot and run `make start` to start the VM

+Run `make help` to see all available targets and configuration options.

 ### Step 2 login to the target-vm